 4 Ways to Draw a Rectangle in Matplotlib

-Hello geeks and welcome in today’s article, we will cover the Matplotlib draw rectangle.
-Along with that, for an overall better understanding, we will also look at its syntax and parameter.
-Then we will see the application of all the theory part through a couple of examples.
+Hello, geeks, and welcome to today’s article; we will cover the Matplotlib draw a rectangle.
+Along with that, we will also look at its syntax and parameters for a better overall understanding.
+Then, we will see the application of all the theory parts through a couple of examples.

 Syntax